Table of Contents

 • Comprehensive Methodology: Confirm using a documented, industry-recognised testing methodology, detailing the steps, tools, techniques, and reporting format for transparency and thoroughness.

-• Post-Testing Support: Prioritise providers offering remediation guidance, verification of fixes through retesting, and ongoing support to address new security concerns, ensuring your vulnerabilities are effectively mitigated.
+• Post-Testing Support: Prioritise providers offering risk remediation planning guidance, verification of fixes through retesting, and ongoing support to address new security concerns, ensuring your vulnerabilities are effectively mitigated.

 By selecting a provider meeting these criteria, you’ll receive a comprehensive and objective PCI DSS penetration test, enhancing your security posture and compliance.